Ryley Smith: Playing career

 In round 1 of the 2025 NRL season, Smith made his NRL debut against the Melbourne Storm coming off the bench in a 56–18 loss at AAMI Park.
 On 1 March 2025, Smith re-signed with Parramatta until the end of 2026.
 On 1 July 2025, the Parramatta outfit announced that Smith had been upgraded into the clubs Top 30 for the 2026 season and signed on for a further year.

 Smith played 22 games for Parramatta in the 2025 NRL season as the club finished 11th on the table.

+In round 9 of the 2026 NRL season, Smith was taken from the field during the clubs loss against the New Zealand Warriors.
+It was later revealed that Smith had suffered a sternum injury and would be ruled out for an indefinite period.